fjungclaus/KomootHighlightsAsGpxExporter/README.md

 * Upload some screen shots to Github

 ## History
+* 0.9.13, 2024-10-27
+   * Quick&dirty fix for highlights with undefined name or mid_point
 * 0.9.12, 2024-10-27
    * The latest changes by Komoot broke my script.
 They did some changes to naming and layout of some of their data structures from which I fetch "my" data of highlights and POI ...